Garden Maze Planning Checklist

 Path Width Standards

-- Minimum: 3 feet (0.9m) for single person
+- Minimum: 3 feet for a single visitor.

-- Accessible: 6 feet (1.8m) for wheelchairs
+- Accessible: 6 feet for wheelchair-friendly routes.

 Hedge Height Planning

-- Low hedges: 2-3 feet for children
+- Low hedges: 2 to 3 feet for children or visibility.

-- Standard: 5-6 feet for adult mazes
+- Standard: 5 to 6 feet for adult hedge maze experiences.

-- Tall hedges: 8+ feet for challenge
+- Tall hedges: 8 feet or more for a more immersive challenge.

-- Viewing points: Consider elevated areas
+- Viewing points: Consider a raised center or edge overlook.

 Formal vs Informal Garden Mazes